 Appointment Scheduling Failures

-Suppliers occasionally assume they can coordinate directly with the truck driver or carrier to show up at the depot without a scheduled appointment.
-Costco does not accept unscheduled deliveries.
-A truck that arrives without an appointment will be turned away, incurring a failure charge and creating cascading delays to multiple clubs.
-Appointment scheduling must be coordinated well in advance and confirmed with both the carrier and Costco.
+Costco does not accept walk-in deliveries.
+A truck that arrives without a scheduled appointment is turned away — with a failure chargeback and cascading delays to multiple clubs.
+Schedule the appointment well in advance and confirm with both the carrier and the depot.

 ASN Timing Issues